BREC Zoo reveals Burreaux the Giraffe's cause of death

 Trending News

-He was named following a public vote that decided what the newborn giraffe should be called.
+He was named following a public vote that decided what the then newborn giraffe should be called.

 More News